C# Tooling

 rather than for the example

-world.
-This is a consistent pattern.
+world -- this is a consistent pattern.
 As you export more interfaces

 from your world, you implement more classes.
-Our add example gets the slight update of:

 namespace ExampleWorld.wit.exports.example.component;